 The price does not include the trip from China to Paris.

-Accommodation, meals and local transportation are all included (except for the week-ends)
+Accommodation, meals and local transportation are all included.

 The summer school will deliver 6 ECTS.